Karen Lewis: Personal life and death

 In 1993, Lewis, who was previously a Lutheran, converted to Judaism.
 She told the Chicago Jewish News in 2013 that she wore a necklace of the Star of David every day.
 An opera aficionado, she spoke French, Italian, and Latin, and played flute and piano.

 On October 9, 2014, Lewis was hospitalized for a "serious illness".
 On October 13, a source confirmed that Lewis had been diagnosed with glioblastoma, a cancerous brain tumor.
 On February 7, 2021, Lewis died at age 67.
 Following her death, the CTU put out a statement saying "Karen did not just lead our movement.
 Karen was our movement.
 She bowed to no one, and gave strength to tens of thousands of Chicago Teachers Union educators who followed her lead, and who live by her principles to this day," and the union told The New York Times that she "dazzled you with her smile, yet could stare down the most powerful enemies of public education and defend our institution with a force rarely seen in organized labor."
 She received tributes from Emanuel, current Mayor Lori Lightfoot and U.S. Senator Bernie Sanders.

+A posthumous memoir by Lewis, I Didn't Come Here to Lie, co-written by Elizabeth Todd-Breland, was released in March 2025.